-Black Water Holding Tank
+Black Water Holding Tank(s)

-The black water holding tank is generally for sewage waste from the stool.
+The black water holding tank(s) are generally for sewage waste from the stool.
 It is typically located between the frame rails in the water compartment directly beneath standard flushing toilets.
 Macerator-style toilets can be installed away from the black tank.
 During normal use, tank buildup may occur on the inside of the tank.
 How quickly buildup occurs varies from user to user and is affected by many factors such as water hardness, the amount of solid waste, how easily the toilet paper breaks down, how often the tank is dumped, and how well the tank is flushed.
 When buildup occurs, it may impair the tank sensor's ability to read tank levels properly.
 Preventive tank maintenance is recommended.

-Both tanks should be rinsed after dumping and treated with a waste tank additive to help break down and liquefy solid waste and help reduce odors.
+The gray and black tank(s) should be rinsed after dumping and treated with a waste tank additive to help break down and liquefy solid waste and help reduce odors.
 This chemical is readily available at any RV supply store.
+Add tank chemicals and the amount of water recommended by the chemical manufacturer.
+If the coach is equipped with two black tanks, add the chemicals to both toilets.